Coronary Artery Bypass Surgery

 - Your left main heart artery is very narrow.

-- All three arteries of the heart are blocked or the amount of blood flowing through them is very low.
+- Multiple arteries of the heart are blocked or the amount of blood flowing through them is very low.

-- You also need surgery to repair or replace a heart valve damaged by heart valve disease.
+- You are going to have surgery to repair or replace a heart valve.

 - You have diabetes and two or more narrowed or blocked arteries.